Brand New FX 96 W vs. FX95 HP

 The best part about this ski's supportiveness is that it is unconditional.
 You don't have to be an all-mountain ripper to feel the security that the Kastles offer.
 Even if you're only skiing groomed snow at lower speeds, their edge grip and lack of chatter is second to none.
 Anywhere, anytime, the FX95 HP holds and comforts you.

 The Kastles are carving machines, and we found that we could set an edge and arc a turn at low or high speeds, which is a credit to the ski's construction.
 The Kastle's progressive dual rocker, and slightly lower camber profile allow the ski to transition quickly and fluidly from turn to turn.
 We found it very easy to get the ski on edge, and effortless to move from one edge to another.
-With a slightly larger turn radius than the Rossignol Soul 7 HDs or the Head Great Joys, at 18m, it prefers higher speeds and bigger turns.
-If you're newer to the delights of carving, both the Rossis and the Heads make it a little easier to lay down tracks.
+With a slightly larger turn radius than the Rossignol Soul 7 HDs, it prefers higher speeds and bigger turns.
+If you're newer to the delights of carving, the Rossis make it a little easier to lay down tracks.

 One tester said that she had never before felt so confident that a ski would hold the edge.
 She felt the Kastle would never let her down.
 While they are exceptional in that they can carve clean tracks at any speed, the FX95's definitely love to go fast, and its when you're carving them at the highest speeds that they truly perform to their potential.